Borayvor/SliceAndDiceCourseProject/MyCuisine_CourseProject/bower_components/angular-cache/README.md

 });
 ```

-Documentation on the interface that must be implemented by any storageImpl polyfill used by angular-cache can be found on the W3C Recommendation page for webstorage.
+Documentation on the interface that must be implemented by any storageImpl polyfill used by angular-cache can be found on the W3C menu-item page for webstorage.
 The interface itself looks like:

 ```
 interface Storage {